taylorsimone-dispatches/Newsletter/README.md

  Sig. taylorsimone@protonmail.com

  Pitching tips for PR companies:
- - My work is independent.
-Do not pressure me to write for media outlets.
+ - Do not pressure me to write for media outlets.
  - Pseudonyms are allowed for interviewees by request.
  - Prep is research and fact-check based.
  - I love hearing unconventional stories.